veraPDF/veraPDF.github.io/install/index.md

 - a bash script that executes the installer on Linux or Mac OS machines, `vera-install`.

-The installer jar file includes the application binary files and supplementary resources, including:
+The installer jar file includes the application binary files.

-- Validation Model description;
-- test PDF Documents; and
-- the veraPDF Validation Profiles.

 ## Using the veraPDF installer